nih-niddk-mbs/StochasticGene.jl/README.md

 ### API:

 ```
     fit(; <keyword arguments> )

 Fit steady state or transient GM model to RNA data for a single gene, write the result (through function finalize), and return nothing.

+For coupled transcribing units, arguments transitions, G, R, S, insertstep, and trace become tuples of the single unit type, e.g. If two types of transcription models are desired with G= 2 and G=3 then
+then G = (2,3).

 #Arguments
-- `nchains::Int=2`: number of MCMC chains = number of processors called by Julia, default = 2
+- `annealsteps=0`: number of annealing steps (during annealing temperature is dropped from tempanneal to temp)
+- `burst=false`: if true then compute burst frequency
+- `cell::String=""`: cell type for halflives and allele numbers
+- `coupling=tuple()`: if nonempty, a 4-tuple where elements are
+    1. tuple of model indices corresponding to each unit, e.g. (1, 1, 2) means that unit 1 and 2 use model 1 and unit 3 uses model 2
+    2. tuple of vectors indicating source units for each unit, e.g. ([2,3], [1], Int[]) means unit 1 is influenced by source units 2 and 3, unit 2 is influenced by unit 1 and unit 3 is uninfluenced.
+    3. source states, e.g. (3,0) means that model 1 influences other units whenever it is in G state 3, while model 2 does not influence any other unit
+    4. target transitions, e.g. (0, 4) means that model 1 is not influenced by any source while model 2 is influenced by sources at G transition 4.
+    5. Int indicating number of coupling parameters
-- `datatype::String=""`: String that desecribes data type, choices are "rna", "rnaonoff", "rnadwelltime", "trace", "tracenascent", "tracerna"
+- `datatype::String=""`: String that describes data type, choices are "rna", "rnaonoff", "rnadwelltime", "trace", "tracerna", "tracejoint", "tracegrid"
-- `dttype=String[]`: types are "OFF", "ON", for R states and "OFFG", "ONG" for G states
+- `datacond=""`: string or vector of strings describing data, e.g. "WT", "DMSO" or ["DMSO","AUXIN"], ["gene","enhancer"]
 - `datapath=""`: path to data file or folder or array of files or folders
-- `cell::String=""': cell type for halflives and allele numbers
-- `datacond=""`: string or vector of strings describing data treatment condition, e.g. "WT", "DMSO" or ["DMSO","AUXIN"]
-- `traceinfo=(1.0, 1., 240., .65)`: 4-tuple of frame interval of intensity traces, starting frame time in minutes, ending frame time (use -1 for last index), and fraction of active traces
-- `nascent=(1, 2)`: 2-tuple (number of spots, number of locations) (e.g. number of cells times number of alleles/cell)
+- `decayrate=1.0`: decay rate of mRNA, if set to -1, value in halflives folder will be used if it exists
+- `dttype=String[]`: dwelltime types, choices are "OFF", "ON", for R states and "OFFG", "ONG" for G states
+- `elongationtime=6.0`: average time for elongation, vector of times for coupled model
+- `fittedparam::Vector=Int[]`: vector of rate indices to be fit, e.g. [1,2,3,5,6,7]  (applies to shared rates for hierarchical models)
+- `fixedeffects::String`: if "fixed" is included after a hyphen, then fixedeffects Tuple will be created such that R transitions are fixed to be identical
+- `fixedeffects::Tuple=tuple()`: tuple of vectors of rates that are fixed where first index is fit and others are fixed to first, e.g. ([3,8],) means index 8 is fixed to index 3 (only first parameter should be included in fittedparam) (applies to shared rates for hierarchical models)
+- `G=2`: number of gene states, for coupled models G, R, S, and insertstep are vectors (vector for coupled models)
+- `hierarchical=tuple()`: empty tuple for nonhierarchical; for hierarchical model use 3-tuple of hierarchical model parameters (pop.nhyper::Int, individual fittedparams::Vector, individual fixedeffects::Tuple)
 - `infolder::String=""`: result folder used for initial parameters
-- `resultfolder::String=test`: folder for results of MCMC run
+- `inlabel::String=""`: label of files used for initial conditions
+- `insertstep=1`: R step where reporter is inserted
 - `label::String=""`: label of output files produced
-- `inlabel::String=""`: label of files used for initial conditions
-- `fittedparam::Vector=Int[]`: vector of rate indices to be fit, e.g. [1,2,3,5,6,7]  (applies to shared rates for hierarchical models)
-- `fixedeffects::Tuple=tuple()`: tuple of vectors of rates that are fixed where first index is fit and others are fixed to first, e.g. ([3,8],) means index 8 is fixed to index 3
-     (only first parameter should be included in fittedparam) (applies to shared rates for hierarchical models)
-- `transitions::Tuple=([1,2],[2,1])`: tuple of vectors that specify state transitions for G states, e.g. ([1,2],[2,1]) for classic 2 state telegraph model and ([1,2],[2,1],[2,3],[3,1]) for 3 state kinetic proof reading model
-- `G::Int=2`: number of gene states
-- `R::Int=0`: number of pre-RNA steps (set to 0 for classic telegraph models)
-- `S::Int=0`: number of splice sites (set to 0 for classic telegraph models and R - insertstep + 1 for GRS models)
-- `insertstep::Int=1`: R step where reporter is inserted
-- `ModelType=""`: String describing type of G transition model, e.g. "3state", "KP" (kinetic proofreading), "cyclicory"
-- `root="."`: name of root directory for project, e.g. "scRNA"
-- `priormean=Float64[]`: mean rates of prior distribution
-- 'priorcv=10.`: (vector or number) coefficient of variation(s) for the rate prior distributions, default is 10.
+- `maxtime=Float64=60.`: maximum wall time for run, default = 60 min
+- `method=Tsit5()`: DifferentialEquations.jl numerical method (e.g. Tsit5(), lsoda(),...); use a tuple for hierarchical models: method = tuple(method, Bool) = (numerical method (currently not used), true if transition rates are shared)
-- `nalleles=2`: number of alleles, value in alleles folder will be used if it exists
+- `nalleles=1`: number of alleles, value in alleles folder will be used if it exists, always set to 1 if coupling nonempty (multiple alleles handled as extra identical units)
+- `nchains::Int=2`: number of MCMC chains = number of processors called by Julia, default = 2
+- `noisepriors=[]`: priors of observation noise (use empty set if not fitting traces), superseded if priormean is set
 - `onstates::Vector{Int}=Int[]`: vector of on or sojourn states, e.g. [[2,3],Int[]], use empty vector for R states, do not use Int[] for R=0 models
-- `decayrate=1.0`: decay rate of mRNA, if set to -1, value in halflives folder will be used if it exists
-- `splicetype=""`: RNA pathway for GRS models, (e.g. "offeject" =  spliced intron is not viable)
+- `optimize=false`: use optimizer to compute maximum likelihood value
+- `priormean=Float64[]`: mean rates of prior distribution (must set priors for all rates including those that are not fitted)
+- `priorcv=10.`: (vector or number) coefficient of variation(s) for the rate prior distributions, default is 10.
-- `probfn=prob_Gaussian`: probability function for hmm observation probability (i.e. noise distribution)
+- `probfn=prob_Gaussian`: probability function for HMM observation probability (i.e., noise distribution)
-- `noisepriors = []`: priors of observation noise (use empty set if not fitting traces), superceded if priormean is set
-- `hierarchical=tuple()`: empty tuple for nonhierarchical; for hierarchical model use 3 tuple of hierchical model parameters (pool.nhyper::Int,individual fittedparams::Vector,individual fixedeffects::Tuple)
-- `ratetype="median"`: which rate to use for initial condition, choices are "ml", "mean", "median", or "last"
 - `propcv=0.01`: coefficient of variation (mean/std) of proposal distribution, if cv <= 0. then cv from previous run will be used
-- `maxtime=Float64=60.`: maximum wall time for run, default = 60 min
+- `resultfolder::String=test`: folder for results of MCMC run
+- `R=0`: number of pre-RNA steps (set to 0 for classic telegraph models)
+- `root="."`: name of root directory for project, e.g. "scRNA"
 - `samplesteps::Int=1000000`: number of MCMC sampling steps
-- `warmupsteps=0`: number of MCMC warmup steps to find proposal distribution covariance
-- `annealsteps=0`: number of annealing steps (during annealing temperature is dropped from tempanneal to temp)
+- `S=0`: number of splice sites (set to 0 for classic telegraph models and R - insertstep + 1 for GRS models)
+- `splicetype=""`: RNA pathway for GRS models, (e.g., "offeject" = spliced intron is not viable)
 - `temp=1.0`: MCMC temperature
 - `tempanneal=100.`: annealing temperature
-- `temprna=1.`: reduce rna counts by temprna compared to dwell times
+- `temprna=1.`: reduce RNA counts by temprna compared to dwell times
-- `burst=false`: if true then compute burst frequency
-- `optimize=false`: use optimizer to compute maximum likelihood value
+- `traceinfo=(1.0, 1., -1, 1.)`: 4-tuple of frame interval of intensity traces, starting frame time in minutes, ending frame time (use -1 for last index), and fraction of observed active traces for simultaneous joint traces, the fraction of active traces is a vector of the active fractions for each trace, e.g. (1.0, 1., -1, [.5, .7])
+- `TransitionType=""`: String describing G transition type, e.g. "3state", "KP" (kinetic proofreading), "cyclic", or if hierarchical, coupled
+- `transitions::Tuple=([1,2],[2,1])`: tuple of vectors that specify state transitions for G states, e.g. ([1,2],[2,1]) for classic 2-state telegraph model and ([1,2],[2,1],[2,3],[3,1]) for 3-state kinetic proofreading model
+- `warmupsteps=0`: number of MCMC warmup steps to find proposal distribution covariance
 - `writesamples=false`: write out MH samples if true, default is false
-- `method=1`: optional method variable, for hierarchical models method = tuple(Int,Bool) = (numerical method, true if transition rates are shared)

 Example:

 If you are in the folder where data/HCT116_testdata is installed, then you can fit the mock RNA histogram running 4 mcmc chains with

-$julia -p 4
+bash> julia -p 4

 julia> fits, stats, measures, data, model, options = fit(nchains = 4)

 ```

 ```
     makeswarm(;<keyword arguments>)

 write swarm and fit files used on biowulf